FuxiRL/DunkCityDynasty/docs/env.md

 | player_state             |                                                              |                                                    |
 | skill_state              |                                                              |                                                    |

+## Reward Event

+## End Values
-## Action Info
+## Action

 In our environment, a total of 52 actions are reserved, of which 12 actions are common actions for all players as shown in the table below.
-The remainder are skill infos for each player, and the types and numbers of these skills vary, which can be referred in Player Info part.
+The remainder are skill infos for each player, and the types and numbers of these skills vary, which can be referred in `Skill Info` of `Players` part.

 | action index | Description         |
 | ------------ | ------------------- |